All gods are dead, execept the god of war.Phrase repeatedly found carved into the flesh of the loyalist dead. Drop siote masacare warzone.

 The Sons of Horus are fortunate that we have many of the more influential characters from the Horus Heresy, Abaddon himself echoing and shaping the coming epochs.

 One point that needs to be stressed is that many of these special characters were created in the earlier Black Books.
 It is perhaps best to think of these as the people they were before Molech and the events there.
 These certainly represent the earlier feel of the Legion before Horus fully accepts the powers of Chaos and many of the Legion start dabbling in the darker powers of the Warp.
 If we`re fortunate, perhaps in later books we may get updates to these characters to show their development throughout the Heresy.

-Abaddon – Forget all the negative propoganda of Abaddon in the 40k universe.
+Abaddon – Forget all the negative propaganda of Abaddon in the 40k universe.
 FALSE NEWS!
-A general without peer.
-A liberator of humanity, a crusader without peer, Abaddon built the foundations of the Empire that the ungrateful liberals now grow fat from!
+A general without peer, a leader of men, a being that built the Imperium on the bones of a thousand slain foes.